Accessibility & Mental Health

 - Do I need to bring any medication or transfer a prescription abroad?
 What medical resources will I have access to abroad?

-- Have I disclosed my needs and accommodations to my Global Programs Coordinator and the Disability Services Office?
+- Have I disclosed my needs and accommodations to my Global Programs Coordinator and the Office of Student Accessibility Services?

 - Have a conversation with your physician well in advance of your study abroad program about obtaining an adequate supply of prescription medications you need for the duration of your study abroad program.